 (6) An order under subregulation (5)(b) may include orders relating to the future conduct of the matter to which the fees relate or the effect of anything that has been done in respect of the matter until the sum ordered to be paid has been paid.

-[Regulation 107B inserted in Gazette 13 Jan 2017 p.
+[Regulation 107B inserted: Gazette 13 Jan 2017 p.
 340-1.]

 107C.
 Who is an eligible individual or eligible entity